Mirijam1/EfficientNetV2_reproduction/index.md

 Reproducibility is a fundamental principle in the research community that allows researchers to independently validate and verify research findings.
 In computer science research and particularly in the deep learning community, where the complexity and size of models can be enormous, reproducibility is critical to ensuring the reliability and trustworthiness of research results.
 Reproducibility allows researchers to build on previous work, compare results across different studies, and ensure that their findings are robust.

-In this post we have reproduced the results of EfficientNetV2 [1], tested the model on new data, performed a hyperparameter check and done an ablation studies.
+In this post, we have reproduced the results of EfficientNetV2 [1], tested the model on new data, performed a hyperparameter check and done ablation studies.

 ## Authors